successar/successar.github.io/index.md

 layout: default
 ---

-I am an Applied Scientist at AWS AI Labs.
+I am an Applied Scientist working on Generative AI models at AWS.
 I received my PhD in 2022 from Northeastern University, advised by [Byron Wallace](https://byronwallace.com/).
 Before that, I completed BTech in Computer Engineering from Delhi Technological University.
 My current research interests include interpretability and analysis of deep learning models.